dcos/dcos-docs/1.10/networking/index.md

 menu_order: 070
 ---

-DC/OS provides a number of tools out of the box for service discovery and load balancing.
+DC/OS provides a number of tools out of the box ranging from basic network connectivity between containers, to more advanced network features such as load balancing and service discovery.

 # IP Per Container
 Allows containers to run on any type of IP-based virtual networks, which each container having its own network namespace.